JessicaJuliet/webi/README.md

 I selected blue to represent professionalism and pink to show creativity and a nice contrast to the blue.

 ### Typography
+The fonts chosen for this website are Lato for headings and Roboto for the paragraph text.
+These are both sans serif fonts and I imported them into the CSS file from Google Fonts.

 ### Logo
 I created the logo using Adobe Illustrator.
 I wanted a modern, clean and sans serif font for the logo and decided on Roboto Regular for this.
 The colours chosen were a combination of the blue and pink listed in the colour scheme above.
 The image below demonstrates how the logo should be used against dark and light backgrounds: